borisdev/resume/resume.md

 ### AI Technical Advisor at Intuitive Systems, 2023

-Intuitive System's product triages customer issues.

-- Business strategy
+Intuitive System's is an early stage start-up aiming to build enterprise language AI applications to handle customer feedback.
+We are currently working on two prototypes for two fortune 500 companies.

-- High-level design on evaluation and inference model
+My role is in evaluation and inference system design.

 ### AI Technical Product Manager, consultant at SimpleLegal, 2022-2023